Qedar (person): Arab traditions

-The Arab traditions relate that Qedar was the son of Ishmael and his wife, the daughter of the chief of the Jurhum tribe.
-Qedar and his brother Nebaioth also become the caretakers of the Kaaba in Mecca after the death of their father, before their maternal grandfather takes over the role later on.
-Qedar is also said to have been the ancestor of Adnan, hence making him an ancestor of the Adnanite tribes and confederations including the Mudar, Hudhayl, Kinana, Taghlib, Bakr ibn Wa'il and Quraysh.
+Arab traditions relate that Qedar was the son of Ishmael and his wife, the daughter of the chief of the Jurhum tribe.
+Qedar and his brother Nebaioth also become the caretakers of the Kaaba in Mecca after the death of their father, before their maternal grandfather took over the role later on.
+Qedar is also said to have been the ancestor of Adnan, hence making him an ancestor of the Adnanite tribes and confederations including the Quda'a, Mudar, Hudhayl, Kinana, Taghlib, Bakr ibn Wa'il and Quraysh.

 Islamic view

 The Islamic view of Qedar affirms what is mentioned in the biblical and Arabian traditions.
 Additionally, Muslim historians cite Qedar as being the ancestor of the prophet Muhammad.
 Ibn Hisham, however, proposes a different lineage and believes that Muhammad is descended from Nebaioth (the firstborn son of Ishmael) and not Qedar.